-Christina is a Toronto based painter who has been working as a professional artist and showcasing work throughout Canada since graduating from OCADU in 2012.
+Christina Mazzulla is a Toronto based multi-disciplinary artist who specializes in spray paint and mixed-media work.
+She is well known for her mural contributions throughout the city and paintings comprised of intricate cutouts and exploration of combined media.
+Her artwork is heavily informed by psychedelic imagery, incorporating wildlife, fantasy, landscapes, and electric colour gradients.
+Christina has been working as a professional artist and showcasing work having graduated from OCADU in 2012, with a Bachelor of Fine Arts.
 Her passion for street art combined with traditional fine art training has helped her form a unique style, and gain a large following throughout North America.
 Christina continues her creative pursuits within the gallery scene, while also remaining one of the few active female graffiti artists within Toronto.
-She has provided many commissioned and non profit murals for businesses, music/ arts festivals, and gallery’s in Toronto, Montreal, and New York.
-She has worked closely with StArt Toronto, along with many privately funded mural projects, and hopes to continue working with other Toronto based street art initiatives.
-Her work is currently hanging in Toronto, Montreal, and Denver, Colorado gallery shows.
-Her paintings explore metaphysical environments that challenge the spatial constructs of our regularly perceived reality.
-These multi-layered abstractions work to facilitate an experience of interconnectedness, escapism, and self-discovery.
+She has provided many commissioned murals for large businesses and non-profit organizations including American Express, Universal Music, Chevrolet Canada, PangeaSeed Foundation, and The David Suzuki Foundation.
+She has worked closely with City of Toronto BIA's and StArt Toronto, along with many privately funded mural projects, with hopes to continue working with other street art initiatives.

 My paintings are created as a critical response to the present social construction of reality.
 They reflect on post-modern dilemmas with an emphasis on physical environment, and the yearning for a return to the natural world.
 These paintings reminisce on a landscape lost, and view natural surroundings with nostalgia.
 The series was especially created as an escape from the dissatisfaction, and pressures brought on by the overwhelming pace of change and physical development within city life, and in turn to cope with the vulnerability and alienation that it can bring.
 On the contrary, this work celebrates struggle as progress; individual freedom, and the power to construct reality, as you desire.